neufeld/AXIOME3/README.md

 `conda activate <QIIME_ENV>`

-5. Add PATH variable (so that you can access Jackson's script on the server).
+5. Add `/Data/reference_databases/qiime2/qiime2-helpers/scripts` to PATH variable (so that you can access Jackson's script on the server).

 For people who are not familiar with commandline interface, you may follow the instruction below.